Imoustak/Dockerventure/Taming_the_Docker_beast-Dockerventure_Part_2/README.md

 ## Summary

-Alright second part of our Dockerventure has come to an end.
-Hope you enjoyed our deep dive to `Dockerfiles`.
+That concludes the second part of our Dockerventure.
+Hope you enjoyed our deep dive to `Dockerfiles` as much as I did.
 We explained and analyzed some of the fundamental and most used `Dockerfile instructions`, wrote a simple Dockerfile for our python server and learned how to build and push our custom images to `Dockerhub`.
-In the end we saw some best practices around Dockerfiles and tried to implement some of these in order to improve our first `Dockerfile`.
+In the end we saw some `best practices` around Dockerfiles and tried to implement some of these in order to improve our first Dockerfile.